equinor/fmu-tools/docs/qcproperties.rst

 Example extracting statistics for porosity per region.
 Filters are used to extract statistics for HC zone and Water zone separately.
 Statistics will be combined for regions with code values 2 and 3.
-Both properties are weighted on a Total_Bulk parameter.
+Both properties are weighted on a Total_bulk parameter.
 Result is written to csv.